 In America, felony charges are accompanied with some of most serious penalties.
 Pennsylvania is no exception and any felony charge can permanently derail your future outlooks.
 Aside from murder charges, felony charges are the most serious form of punishment the state offers.
 In Pennsylvania, felonies are classified in the third, second, and first degree.
 Felony charges can result in years of imprisonment and tens of thousands of dollars in fines.

-If you or a loved one were charged with a felony charged, you need to reach out to an Allegheny County felony charge attorney immediately.
+If you or a loved one were charged with a felony charged, you need to reach out to a felony charge attorney immediately.
 Any possibility to reduce or clear your charges must be pursued with the utmost effort.
 At Stewart, Murray, and Associates (SMA) Law Group approach every case with invaluable experience, compassion, and aggression in the courtroom.
 In these trying times, there is so much at stake.
 Put your trust in an attorney with a history of success.

 Felony Classifications in Pennsylvania